Best Air Purifiers for Asthma (2026)

 Downsides: The activated carbon layer is thin, so this is not ideal if chemical irritants or strong odors are primary asthma triggers.
 No AAFA certification.
 The cylindrical design takes up more floor space than tower units.
 Filter replacements run $30-45 every 6-8 months.

 Who should buy this: Tech-comfortable asthma patients who want data-driven air quality management, anyone who benefits from scheduling purifier intensity around their daily routine, and households with smart home ecosystems already in place.
+See how this compares to the Blueair: Blueair 211+ vs Levoit Core 400S.

 4. Blueair Blue Pure 211+: Best for Large Rooms